foundryvtt/dnd5e/wiki/Roll-Formulas.md

 ## Item Properties

 Items have roll data same as actors, but only while said item is owned by an actor (i.e., is placed on their sheet).
-The roll data of item is an extension of the actor's roll data, adding `@item` as an additional property.
+The roll data of item is an extension of the actor's roll data, adding `@scaling` & `@item` as additional properties.

+`@scaling` - Current scaling of an activity when used (so a 3rd level spell cast at 3rd level would be `1`).

+`@scaling.increase` - Scaling steps above the baseline (so a 3rd level spell cast at 3rd level would be `0`).

-The most common properties are:
+The most common `@item` properties are:

 `@item.uses.value` - The current Limited Uses available on the item.